adirondack store

 New York's premier award winning web site showcasing hundreds of exciting attractions throughout upstate New York and the neighboring region of Vermont's beautiful Lake Champlain Valley (as well as the Canadian border city of Montreal.)

-We invite you to take a virtual tour of some of our most popular travel destinations in the Adirondacks including
+Take a virtual tour of some of our most popular travel destinations in the Adirondacks including

 Saratoga Springs, Ballston Spa, Glens Falls, Lake George, Ticonderoga, Old Forge, Blue Mt.
 Lake, Canton, Watertown, Saranac Lake, Lake Placid (host of the 1932 & 1980 winter Olympics) and the City of Plattsburgh.
 In neighboring Vermont, experience the beauty of Lake Champlain and the Lake Champlain Valley featuring the historic communities of Burlington, Shelburne, Charlotte, Vergennes, Middlebury, St Albans, and the Grand Isles of NW Vermont.
-The state of Vermont is also well known for its world class skiing at Killington,
+The state of Vermont is also well known for its world class skiing at Killington, Stowe, Mad River Valley and Stratton.
+All of these resort destinations are located within an easy 1-2 hour drive of the Adirondacks and Upstate New York and offer visitors a rich variety of historic, artistic and cultural attractions.
+For more information on finding the perfect Adirondack vacation rental visit AdirondackRentals.com.

-Our editors have put together one of the largest and most comprehensive trail map systems in the Adirondacks and Upstate New York for Hiking, Camping, Mountain Biking, Cross Country Skiing, Snowmobiling and back country skiing and trekking.
+Our editors have put together one of the largest and most comprehensive trail map systemsin the Adirondacks and Upstate New York for Hiking, Camping, Mountain Biking, Cross Country Skiing, Snowmobiling and back country skiing and trekking.
 Adirondacks.com also offers a comprehensive overview of the most popular canoe and kayak waterways throughout the 6 million acre Adirondack park including detailed canoe routes with maps and narrative descriptions of favorite waterways.
 We also offer an in-depth description of campgrounds throughout the Adirondacks with maps and detailed locations of every campground, including island campgrounds and backcountry lean-tos.

 Lake Placid New York

 The Lake Placid Region is famous for hosting the 1932 and 1980 Winter Olympics.
 Lake Placid has also been host for a variety of world class events including , World Cup bobsled and luge, the Ironman Triathalon, international figure skating, Empire State Games and the "I Love NY" Horse Shows.
-The Lake Placid region offers visitors a rich variety of historic, artistic and cultural attractions.

 Search for the best hotel deals in the High Peaks / Lake Placid Region of the Adirondacks and get a great rate!
+See why Lake Placid was picked twice to be host of the Winter Olympic Games!

 SAVE UP TO 50% ON HOTELS